bsdlcook/wired-stream/README.md

 -  ``apiUrl``: localhost:3001/**media**/{id}

 **How does it work?**
 The application will read all files within the directory specified in the config, and append those with a matching file extension in the allowed types array.
-Each file is given it's own hash alongide an id that can be assessed from the api: ``localhost:3001/media/{id||hash}`` - this will return the particular file requested as a stream and is the main backend api of the whole application.
+Each file is given its own hash alongside an id that can be assessed from the api: ``localhost:3001/media/{id||hash}`` - this will return the particular file requested as a stream and is the main backend api of the whole application.
 An example could be as follows:
 - ``File: Some_Song.mp3``
 - ``ID: 20``
 - ``Hash: ccabf03ddebb8d831974``